sw08-06/model/README.md

 ```

 ## Data Processing
+### Preprocessing
+The `data_preprocessing.py` script applies preprocessing to the raw WESAD dataset and saves the preprocessed data in a new directory.
+To use the script, provide the following:
+1. Path to the WESAD dataset
+2. Data types
+3. Sampling frequencies of the data types
+3. Preprocessing functions to be applied

+The script allows for flexible preprocessing method application through partial function application.
+Each data type can have a list of preprocessing functions associated with it.
+Some preprocessing methods are specified in `data_processing\preprocessing_methods.py` file, however, other methods can also be applied.
+The preprocessed files are saved in the exact same structure as the original WESAD dataset, allowing for using the `data_partitioning.py` script on the preprocessed data.
+If the script is rerun, a new folder is created with the data, ensuring previously created data is not overwritten.

 ### Partitioning
 The `data_partitioning.py` script is used to partion the sensor data from the wrist signals into frames.
 The data is split into training, validation, and testing data and saved in HDF5 files.
 To use the script, provide the following:
 1. Path to the WESAD dataset